erinrwhite/github-for-researchers/README.md

-github for researchers and writers
+git for researchers and writers
 ======================

-GitHub is a great tool for researchers and writers.
+Git is a great tool for researchers and writers.
 Here's why.

 what it is
 -----
-GitHub is a tool that helps you keep track of revisions in your files and share your work with others.
+Git is a tool that helps you keep track of revisions in your files and share your work with others.
+GitHub is one website where you can store your repos (a few others include GitLab and Gitboria, available only on Hyperboria).

 It's not just for software development.
-GitHub can version just about any **type** of file - including text, LaTeX, [CSV](https://github.com/blog/1601-see-your-csvs) and [3D graphics](https://github.com/blog/1633-3d-file-diffs).
+Git can version just about any **type** of file - including text, LaTeX, [CSV](https://github.com/blog/1601-see-your-csvs) and [3D graphics](https://github.com/blog/1633-3d-file-diffs).

 There is a desktop client for [Mac](http://mac.github.com) or [Windows](http://windows.github.com) that you can use to manage your files.
 There are also tools like [Flashbake](http://bitbucketlabs.net/flashbake/), which automates backup in the background, letting you use the editor of your choice.